 The applicant, City Ventures, held a community open house, as well as formal Preliminary Review hearings with both Design Review Board/Tree Board and Planning Commission in 2019.
 The project went on hold during Covid.
-However, tThe applicant has indicated to staff that submitted an application is anticipated in the second half of 2022 for an 80-unit development.
+The applicant submitted an application in the second half of 2022 for an 80-unit development.
 Under Sebastopol's inclusionary housing requirements, 12 of these units will be made available under deed restriction for moderate-income households.
 The project will also include a number of universal design components in response to conversations with the City regarding the need for a variety of housing types for seniors and the need for ADA-accessible/universally accessible units.
-The project is likely to be between 80-85 market rate units, with 10% of the units at Moderate income per the City's Inclusionary Housing Ordinance.